Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Bills stats and trends

-- Buffalo has six wins against the spread in seven games this season.
+- Buffalo has six wins against the spread in seven games this year.

-- The Bills have been favored by 14.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Bills have won ATS in each of their two games as a favorite of 14.5 points or more.

-- Buffalo's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Buffalo's games this year have hit the over on three of eight set point totals (37.5%).

-- When Buffalo records more than 29.0 points, it is 5-1 against the spread and 4-1 overall.
+- Buffalo is 5-1 against the spread and 4-1 overall this season when the team notches more than 29.0 points.

-- The Bills have turned the ball over five times this season, three more turnovers than the Jaguars have forced (2).
+- This year, the Bills have turned the ball over five times, three more than the Jaguars' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jaguars.